JamesGreenaway/craftcms/README.md

 ## Setting environment variables

-In order to customise Craft to your site you must set the follwing environment variables in your docker-compose file:
+In order to customise Craft to your site you must set the following environment variables in your docker-compose file:

 * ```MYSQL_ROOT_PASSWORD```
 * ```MYSQL_DATABASE```